munificent/craftinginterpreters/book/compiling-expressions.md

 ^code define-debug-print-code (2 before, 1 after)

-When that flag is defined, we use our existing debug module to print out the chunk's bytecode:
+When that flag is defined, we use our existing "debug" module to print out the chunk's bytecode:

 ^code dump-chunk (1 before, 1 after)